 During the Spring fiddleheads are a delicacy found at most farmers markets.
 Or if you’re adventurous you can forage your own!
 Grab a container of them next time you’re visiting and make them in this delicious buttery lemon garlic fiddleheads and spaghetti recipe.

 Looking for more Spring recipes?
-Try my Pasta and Peas (Pasta e Piselli), Pea Shoots Pasta, Creamed New Potatoes and Peas, Bok Choy Stir Fry in Brown Sauce and Roasted Sugar Snap Peas Recipe.
+Try my Pasta and Peas (Pasta e Piselli), Pea Shoots Pasta, Creamed New Potatoes and Peas, Zucchini Saute, Bok Choy Stir Fry in Brown Sauce and Roasted Sugar Snap Peas Recipe.

 What do fiddleheads taste like?